Welcome to the 2022-2023 School year!

 This year’s (’22-’23) Novel List (subject to change):

-6th Grade: Refugee by Alan Gratz, Coraline by Neil Gaiman, The Sweetness at the Bottom of the Pie by Alan Bradley, and The Outsiders by S.E.
+6th Grade: Refugee by Alan Gratz, Coraline by Neil Gaiman, Grimms’ Fairy Tales (selected tales) by Jacob and Wilhelm Grimm, and The Outsiders by S.E.
 Hinton

 7th Grade: Tex by S.E.
 Hinton, The Giver by Lois Lowry, Big Fish: A Novel of Mythic Proportions by Daniel Wallace, and The Pigman by Paul Zindel

-8th Grade: The House on Mango Street by Sandra Cisneros, Alice in Wonderland and Through the Looking Glass by Lewis Carroll (on which this year’s 8th Grade Play is based!), and The Diary of Anne Frank (stage production/play adaptation of Frank’s diary) by Francis Goodrich and Albert Hackett
+8th Grade: The House on Mango Street by Sandra Cisneros, Alice in Wonderland and Through the Looking Glass by Lewis Carroll (on which this year’s 8th Grade Play is based!), Animal Farm by George Orwell, and The Diary of Anne Frank (stage production/play adaptation of Frank’s diary) by Francis Goodrich and Albert Hackett

 Day and Time of Help Sessions: Help session will meet in the Science Lab on Monday, 2:50-3:30 p.m.
 Students not picked up by 3:30 pm will signed into extended care.